Zang Shiyi: Biography

-In 1932 Zang was re-appointed governor of Fengtian Province of Manchukuo, a position he retained after the administrative reorganization of the provinces of Manchukuo from four to ten provinces in October 1934.
-In March 1935 he was Emperor Puyi's first choice to replace Zheng Xiaoxu as Prime Minister of Manchukuo (although Zhang Jinghui was appointed instead at the insistence of the Japanese Kwantung Army leadership).
-From 21 May 1935 Zang served in the largely ceremonial role as Speaker of the Manchukuo Senate—a post which he held until the collapse of Manchukuo in August 1945.
-He later served as Vice Minister for Home Affairs.
+When the government of the new state was formed in March, Zang became the first Minister of Civil Affairs.
+At the same time, he was re-appointed governor of Fengtian Province of Manchukuo, a position he retained until an administrative reorganization of the provinces of Manchukuo from four to ten provinces in October 1934.
+In March 1935 he was Emperor Puyi's first choice to replace Zheng Xiaoxu as Prime Minister of Manchukuo, but Zhang Jinghui was appointed instead at the insistence of the Japanese Kwantung Army leadership.
+Zang was instead appointed to replace Zhang the largely ceremonial role as President of the Privy Council of Manchukuo—a post which he held from 21 May 1935 until the collapse of Manchukuo in August 1945.

-In 1940 Zang was appointed ambassador to the Reorganized National Government of China headed by Wang Jingwei, and on 30 November 1940 he signed the Japan-Manchukuo-China joint declaration for Manchukuo, in which the Wang Jingwei regime recognised the country.
-It was part of the Basic Treaty by which Japan recognised the Reorganised National Government.
+On 30 November 1940, Zang was sent as plentipotentiary to Nanjing in order to sign the Japan-Manchukuo-China joint declaration for Manchukuo, in which the Wang Jingwei regime recognised the country.
+It was part of the Basic Treaty by which Japan recognised the Reorganised National Government of China.

-Following the Soviet invasion of Manchuria, he declared an emergency session of the Manchukuo legislature to promulgate the abdication of Emperor Puyi on 17 August 1945, effective 18 August, and attempted to open negotiations with the Soviet Union.
-However, the Manchukuo capital of Hsinking fell to the Red Army on 20 August 1945, and Zang was captured ten days later.
+Following the Soviet invasion of Manchuria, he declared an emergency session of the Manchukuo Privy Council to promulgate the abdication of Emperor Puyi on 17 August 1945, effective 18 August, and attempted to open negotiations with the Soviet Union.
+However, the Manchukuo capital of Xinjing fell to the Red Army on 20 August 1945, and Zang was captured ten days later.
 He was initially held in custody in Siberia, but was extradited to the People's Republic of China in 1950, where he died of illness in captivity at the War Criminals Management Centre in Fushun, Liaoning, on 13 November 1956.